metagov/gateway/docs/index.rst

    :maxdepth: 2
    :caption: Contents:

 Metagov is a unified API gateway for digital governance services.
-It's designed to support rapid prototyping of governance systems, decision-making processes, and social workflows across a range of platforms.
+It's designed to support rapid prototyping of governance systems, decision-making processes, and social workflows across a range of platforms, from forums to chat services to blockchains.
 To help people prototype, Metagov ships with a powerful driver `powerful driver <https://www.policykit.org/>`_ for authoring governance policies over multiple platforms, as well as a type system to help structure the connections between different services.

 Currently supported governance services: